-The Company holds financial assets at fair value through OCI during and at the end of December 31, 2020 and 2019 (Note 5).
+The Company holds financial assets at fair value through OCI (Note 5).

 Financial assets at amortized cost are assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest.
-The Company's financial assets at amortized cost category includes cash (Note 2), trade and other receivables (Note 3), and due from related parties (Notes 3 and 15).
+The Company's financial assets at amortized cost category includes cash in banks (Note 2), trade and other receivables (Note 3), and due from related parties (Notes 3 and 15).